Frankfurter Weihnachtsmarkt – Our Frankfurt Christmas Market Visit:

 For non-meat eaters like us, there are fish rolls and raclette.
 Handkäs fondue has become very popular as well.
 And of course at Christmas time, glühwein takes over as the drink of choice.

 One of the attractions of the Christmas market stalls is the decoration of the roofs.
-Very often the decorations give an idea of what the stall is about.
+Very often the decorations give an hint of what the stall is about.
 Our favourite this year is the singing moose.
 The moose is pretty cute but moose meat?
 I don’t think so!

 Römerberg Christmas Tree